-- Accelerated price increase of new technology that will improve waste management efficiency that will be prohibitive to use by the businesses. - Human resources available of reasonable cost to implement. - Faster product innovation using waste as a possible raw material.
+- Accelerated price increase of new technology that will improve waste management efficiency that will be prohibitive to use by the businesses. - Human resources skills available of reasonable cost to implement. - Availability of trainable and skilled human resource - Cost of training - Cost of new technology